 One way we have achieved this is through sound imaging in order to pinpoint where precisely low-frequency noise was penetrating.
 Using this imaging technique we were able to understand where exactly noises of a frequency between 20-40Hz were managing to get through – an issue we managed to remedy through strategic damper placement.

 Sorama – Visualising Sound & Vibrations

-A company that we have been following closely for a while now, Sorama are a company that specialise in sound visualisation and have done some incredible work in making people’s living and working conditions a great deal more pleasant.
+A company that we have been following closely for a while now, Sorama is a company that specialises in sound visualisation and have done some incredible work in making people’s living and working conditions a great deal more pleasant.

 Through visualising boiler’s noise pollution, they discovered that the sound was being produced dynamically which required a considered approach rather than a simple dampening technique.
 This lead to a reduction of 5dB which in the close quarters of a small apartment building is truly remarkable.